spellman/vim-minitest/README.md

 # Minitest.vim

-This is a Minitest adaptation of [Rspec.vim from thoughtbot.](https://github.com/thoughtbot/vim-rspec)
+This is a Minitest adaptation of [Rspec.vim from thoughtbot.](https://github.com/thoughtbot/vim-rspec) to run specific tests from Vim.

 ## NOTE: 2016-02-21: I think [minitest-line](https://github.com/judofyr/minitest-line) makes this plugin obsolete.

-The entire reason for this plugin that was rspec allowed single tests to be run by line number (e.g., cursor position, which [Rspec.vim](https://github.com/thoughtbot/vim-rspec) provides) while minitest required a method name.

 ## Installation